Notenlish/Notenlish/README.md

 I also have a website: https://notenlish.pages.dev/

-If you are in Turkey and can't access the site try this instead: https://notenlish.vercel.app/

 ## Technologies
 - **Languages**: Python, Typescript
 - **Frameworks**: Django, Flask & Fast Api, Next.js